About the Friends

 We have articulated our core values as follows:

 We value an ecologically healthy Blue Hills Reservation.
-We want generations to enjoy its healthy forests and waterways, its natural vistas and its open and easy access.
+We want generations to enjoy its healthy forests and waterways, its natural vistas, and its open and easy access.

 We further refined our values as follows: